 Elm to

-Ziegelbrücke .
-The hiking and cycling path leads past factory buildings, power plants and sewer systems.
-Information boards show the way and illuminate the special features of the buildings.
+Ziegelbrücke, discover the importance of Glarus as an industrial location.
+The hiking and cycling trail leads past factory buildings, power stations, and canal systems.
+Information panels along the way explain the special features of these constructions.

 Around Glarus